 I am applying/have applied for passport with the following details:-

 (a) Name :

 (b) Date of Birth :

 (c)Father's Name :

 (d)Mother's Name :

 (e) Present Address :

-(f) File No./ARN No. :
+(f) File No./ARN No.:

-2. The Criminal case(s) with following details is/are pending against me:

-(if more than one case is pending, details of all cases may be provided.
+- (if more than one case is pending, details of all cases may be provided.
 Additional sheet giving complete information may be attached)

-a) Case No. :
+(a) Case No. :

-b) Name of Court :
+(b) Name of Court :

-c) Details of Investigating Agency (Please provide letails of Police station Investigating Officer, etc.):
+(c) Details of Investigating Agency (Please provide details of Police station Investigating Office etc.):

-d)Last date of hearing :
+(d)Last date of hearing :

-e)Next date of hearing:
+(e)Next date of hearing :

-- 3. I hereby undertake that I shall, if required by the Court concerned, appear before it at any time during the continuance in force of the passport so issued. - 4.
-I am aware that it is an offence under the Passports Act, 1967 to furnish any false information or to suppress any material information with a view to obtaining a passport or any other travel document. - 5.
-The above information given by me in this undertaking and enclosures is true and I am solely responsible for its accuracy.
+3. I hereby undertake that I shall, if required by the Court concerned, appear before it at any time during the continuance in force of the passport so issued.

+4. I am aware that it is an offence under the Passports Act, 1967 to furnish any false information or to suppress any material information with a view to obtaining a passport or any other travel document.

+5. The above information given by me in this undertaking and enclosures is true and I am solely responsible for its accuracy.

 (Signature of the Passport applicant)

 Name

 Mobile No

 Date:

 Place:

-10. After considering the arguments as advanced by learned counsel for the parties as well as after perusal of record, this Court finds that Under Article 19(1)(d) and Article 21 of the Constitution of India, the citizens of the country are entitled for passport.
-In Maneka Gandhi Vs. Union of India 1978 (1) SCC 248, the Apex Court has held that having passport is a fundamental right of the citizen of India and a citizen can not be deprived of such fundamental right and the Hon'ble Supreme Court in paragraph Nos.
-214 and 215 was pleased to observe as under:
+8. After considering the arguments as advanced by learned counsel for the parties as well as after perusal of record, this Court finds that Under Article 19(1)(d) and Article 21 of the Constitution of India, the citizens of the country are entitled for passport.
+In Maneka Gandhi Vs. Union of India (1978) AIR SC 597, the Apex Court has held that having passport is a fundamental right of the citizen of India and a citizen can not be deprived of such fundamental right.